Documentation Home

 The following example shows how to access the documents returned by a Collection.find() operation by using fetchOne() to loop over all documents.

 The first call to fetchOne() returns the first document found.
 All subsequent calls increment the internal data item iterator cursor by one position and return the item found making the second call to fetchOne() return the second document found, if any.
 When the last data item has been read and fetchOne() is called again, a NULL value is returned.
-This ensures that the basic while loop shown works with all languages that supports such an implementation.
+This ensures that the basic while loop shown works with all languages that support such an implementation.

 When using fetchOne(), it is not possible to reset the internal data item cursor to the first data item to start reading the data items again.
 A data item (here a Document) that has been fetched once using fetchOne() can be discarded by the Connector.
 The data item's life time is decoupled from the data set.
 From a Connector perspective items are consumed by the caller as they are fetched.
 This example assumes that the test schema exists.